winitzki/scall/tutorial/programming_dhall.md

 The required reasoning is quite different from that of creating values of the least fixpoint types.
 The main difference is that the `seed` value needs to carry enough information for the `step` function to decide which new data to create at any place in the data structure.

-Because the type `T = GFix F` is a fixpoint of `T = F T`, we always have the function `fix : F T → T`.
+Because the type `T = GFix F` is a fixpoint of `T = F T`, we always have the function `fixG : F T → T`.
-That function, similarly to the case of Church encodings, the function `fix` provides a set of constructors for `GFix F`.
+Similarly to the case of Church encodings, the function `fix` provides a set of constructors for `GFix F`.
 Those constructors are "finite": they cannot create an infinite data structure.
 For that, we need the general constructor `makeGFix`.

-We can also apply `unfix` to a value of type `GFix F` and obtain a value of type `F (GFix F)`.
+We can also apply `unfixG` to a value of type `GFix F` and obtain a value of type `F (GFix F)`.
 We can then perform pattern-matching directly on that value, since `F` is typically a union type.

-So, similarly to the case of Church encodings, `fix` provides constructors and `unfix` provides pattern-matching for co-inductive types.
+So, similarly to the case of Church encodings, `fixG` provides constructors and `unfixG` provides pattern-matching for co-inductive types.

+### Example of a co-inductive type: Streams

 To build more intuition for working with co-inductive types, we will now implement a number of functions for a specific example.

-#### Example of a co-inductive type: Streams

 Consider the greatest fixpoint of the recursion scheme for `List`: